ContentMine/FutureTDM/tutorial/zika/README.md

 tree usutu
 ```

-**Extract clinical trials**
+#### Extract clinical trial ID's

 soon to come...

-## Analyse the data with Jupyter Notebook
+### Analyse the data with Jupyter Notebook

 The analysis of the extracted data is done with Python in a [Jupyter Notebook](http://jupyter.org/).
+There are several methods applied.
+Some of them are descriptive and show the wanted outcome, but some are explorativ and conclusions must be done by a domain expert by exploring the data and it's presentation by her/himselves.
+Following analysis is done:
+- plot a timeline of the publication years
+- get the most mentioned words and species over the full corpus
+- find relations between terms (species, words, authors, journals, publications) through network analysis methods, like community detection, co-occurences and network-projection.
+- find all publications in which a term was mentioned

 **Get the [Jupyter Notebook](tutorial-zika.ipynb).**